LunaTMT/The-Knights-Tour-Simulation/README.md

 * **Heuristic Approach:** Warnsdorff's algorithm is a heuristic, meaning it's not guaranteed to find a solution but aims for efficient decision-making.
 * **Optimization:** By choosing the square with the fewest available next moves, Warnsdorff's algorithm tries to avoid early dead ends and improves the chances of finding a solution.
 * **Backtracking:** If the algorithm reaches a point where it cannot continue (no available moves from a square), it backtracks to the previous square and explores a different path.
-* **Efficiency:** While it doesn't guarantee a solution for all board sizes or starting positions, it tends to perform well on many $$�×�n×n$$ chessboards, finding solutions relatively quickly.
+* **Efficiency:** While it doesn't guarantee a solution for all board sizes or starting positions, it tends to perform well on many n×n chessboards, finding solutions relatively quickly.

 Overall, Warnsdorff's algorithm is a popular and straightforward heuristic approach for solving the knight's tour problem, providing a good balance between efficiency and simplicity.